dbsengineering/SirTp2/README.md

 ## Running

-- Launch your database MySql
+- Launch your database MySql or launch server with bach script sh. (here is MySql)
-- Clean, build and install dependencies pom.xml.
+- Clean, install and build dependencies pom.xml.
 Right click on project folder -> Run As -> Maven (clean, build, install)

 - Activate server with files script (run-hsqldb-server.sh)